It ended with a search-and-rescue.

 The tone of his voice said something else entirely, of course.

 Dave’s parents drove out to meet us the following morning.
-He hiked out to the 183 that morning, over the stretch of trail that Mike and I covered twice.
+He hiked out to Route 183 that morning, over the stretch of trail that Mike and I covered twice.

 So we all met up that morning, drove out to pick up my car, and headed home.
 We picked it up at what was supposed to be at the far end of our epic backpacking trip.
 It sure was epic, but certainly not in the way we intended.